Study abroad in Costa Rica, immerse yourself in the culture, and learn Spanish while attending a local high school!

 Please keep in mind that the grading system in other countries is different than the US.
 Most host schools will not grant grades or transcripts as it is too difficult to evaluate your work due to the language barrier.
 If your host school is able to award you grades, they won’t be an exact match to what you would get in the US.

-Throughout your time abroad you can also participate in organized activities, excursions, and short trips for a chance to see life beyond your host community.
+All students regardless of length will also be able to participate in organized activities, excursions, and short trips for a chance to see life beyond your host community.
 Sample some delicious BBQ while meeting new friends, take a hiking tour in the rain forest, or experience the thrill of seeing the Arenal volcano up close during your time in Costa Rica!
 These are just a few of the possible adventures you could enjoy during your high school abroad program.

 What do our alumni say about their experience studying abroad?